saveniukk/SelfAssessment/Skills/JavaScript.md

   - `...spread` 🖐️ used
   - `...rest`
   - `typeof` 🖐️ used
-  - Destructuring  🎓 known
+  - Destructuring  🖐️ used
-  - Generators  🎓 known
+  - Generators  🖐️ used
-  - Iterators  🎓 known
+  - Iterators  🖐️ used
   - Async generator
   - Async iterator
-  - Chaining
+  - Chaining 🎓 known
   - Optional chaining
   - IIFE
   - Async IIFE